mohitjain/mohitjain/_posts/2016-07-11-private-class-methods-in-ruby.md

 {% endhighlight %}

- Oops, private class method has been called :(.
-This is because the way ruby define the class methods, self is actually Dog and the private method scope was never considered, when ruby was defining this method as class method.
-Here are couple of ways you can define a class method as private.
+ Oops, a private class method has been called :(.
+This is because the way Ruby defines the class methods, the self is actually Dog and the private method scope was never considered when Ruby was defining this method as a class method.
+Here are a couple of ways you can define a class method as private.

 ## 1. private_class_method